 Faced with a beneficial function for those who already have dysfunctions, however, the doctor warns against the long-term risk for the whole society: mainly of developing addictions, of causing degradation of personal relationships and debasement of the male and female figure, with results catastrophic.

-As "perfect" alternatives to a flesh-and-blood sexual person, sex robots could end up making an intimate relationship "less attractive" by reducing the number of emotional bonds and marriages.
+As "perfect" alternatives to a real-life sex person, sex robots could end up making an intimate relationship "less attractive" by reducing the number of emotional bonds and marriages.
 "Sexbots are always available and never refuse, addiction will be a more than plausible option, and at that point it will be society that adapts to the phenomenon and not vice versa."